No success without a great team

 Dr. Brigitta Dúzs

-Brigitta joined the Walther Lab as a postdoc in 2021 November.
+Brigitta joined the Walther Lab as a postdoc in 2021 November and is now an Alexander von Humboldt Postdoctoral Fellow.
 She studied chemistry at Eötvös Loránd University, Budapest, Hungary.
 She completed her Ph.D. in 2021 under the supervision of Prof. István Szalai on nonlinear reaction-diffusion pattern formation in chemical systems.
 She has a background in pH autoactivated and other chemical oscillators operated in continuous-feed out-of-equilibrium conditions, which can be used to create dissipative structures, e.g., sustained space-time-periodic chemical signals and highly-ordered stationary Turing patterns.
 Now her interest focuses on adaptive functional (DNA-)hydrogel devices, where chemical signal propagation meets dynamic mechanical materials.

 Dr. Marcos Masukawa